amyasnikov/validity/docs/entities/results_and_reports.md

 Another one feature is webhook generation after creation of the report.
 It may be useful for Validity integration with some other OSS/BSS/Monitoring systems.
 Read more: [Webhooks](../features/webhooks.md)

+## Per Device Reports

+Starting from 1.3.0 per device reports are available.
+You can access per device reports via **Devices** tab at Report page or via `/api/plugins/validity/reports/{report_id}/devices/` REST API handle.

+Per device report can show you compliance result per each device (passed or failed) together with the tests results bound to the device.

+**Minimum Severity** filter parameter (or **severity_ge** via API) can exclude test results with severity LOWER that needed from consideration by the report.